“That’ll be sixty-one thirty-three,” said the young woman behind the counter.

 “It’s fine,” she muttered.
 “Everything’s fine…”

-Barbara felt the hairs raise on the back of her neck, on her arms, even on her legs, the goosebumps quilting over with tremulous, tangible fear.
+Barbara felt the hairs raise on the back of her neck, on her arms, and even on her legs, the goosebumps quilting over with tremulous, tangible fear.
 She slowly turned around to see him standing there in her open lane, standing between the two rows of cars like she was, though he was five cars down.

 He was not quite within the lamplight.
 No, he was in the dark rim between the soft circles of luminescence that spelled out safety.